 We see where Medicare has its limits, now let’s talk about long-term care.

 Long term care can refer to long-term skilled nursing, memory care, or assisted living.
 These are all the settings in which serve the needs of individuals, as residents, that have a certain level of daily health care needs.
 Residents in these settings can have a range of needs that span a spectrum.
 Individuals can require daily skilled nursing care or they may only need minimal to moderate assistance with activities of daily life such as cooking, cleaning, dressing, or bathing.
 Their needs can determine which long term setting is optimal for their health and wellbeing--but this is where it gets tricky in how care is paid for and where insurance comes into play.

 The only insurance that covers care in a long-term care setting is that of Medicaid.
 Medicaid recipients have limitations on finances and assets, and there are physical, cognitive and medical qualifiers that also have to be met for an individual to be eligible.
 Furthermore, many memory care and assisted living communities do not accept this form of insurance as payment and are strictly private pay.
 The vast majority of communities are all out of pocket and Medicare pays nothing for long-term care.

-Secondly, there are many private long term care policies in existence, that in some cases, provide coverage for care in a long-term settings.
-What is to note however, no long-term care insurance plan is the same, benefits are very dependent on insurer or deductible, but in some instances there are benefits that can be navigated through as we age and require personal care or have age-related cognitive needs.
+Secondly, there are many private long term care policies in existence, that in some cases, provide coverage for care in long-term settings.
+What is to note, however, no long-term care insurance plan is the same, benefits are very dependent on insurer or deductible, but in some instances, there are benefits that can be navigated through as we age and require personal care or have age-related cognitive needs.

 For more help in navigating long-term care, paying for care, or to learn about Medicare follow us on Facebook, sign up for a MMAP session this fall with us, or come visit!